 Manage other health problems

-You can help lower your chance of having another stroke by managing other health problems that you might have.
-Health problems, such as high blood pressure , high cholesterol , and diabetes , can increase your risk of a stroke.
+You can help lower your chance of having another stroke by managing certain other health problems.
+Problems that increase your risk of having another stroke include:

 - Limit alcohol to 2 drinks a day for men and 1 drink a day for women.